erikxcore/laravel-demo/README.md

 Composer (PHP Module) - Required to build Laravel, not needed directly because this step has been done though if you wanted to use artisan to generate migrations, etc. it would be required.

 To get started:
-If you have a Vagrant box setup, move to your /var/www/public/ directory, then:
+If you have a Vagrant box setup, move to your /var/www/public/ directory (otherwise navigate to your htdocs folder for Apache, etc. Laravel has it's own requirements that will need to be met, as well), then:

-git clone git@github.com:erikxcore/laravel-demo.git;
+git clone git@github.com:erikxcore/laravel-demo.git

-mkdir laravel;cd laravel;
+mkdir laravel; cd laravel

-git clone -b laravel git@github.com:erikxcore/laravel-demo.git ./;
+git clone -b laravel git@github.com:erikxcore/laravel-demo.git ./

-cd ..;
+cd ..

 npm install (not neccesarily required to run)